open-mv-sandbox/dacti/readme.md

-# Dacti Object Format
+# Dacti Project

 This repository is a sandbox workspace for building the "dacti" metaverse object format.

-Dacti itself refers to the "container" and "self-descriptive object" specification.
+Dacti itself refers to the "dacti package" and "dacti object" specification.
 It is a work-in-progress object format for describing the visual representation of data, and attaching functionality to that data, in an and extensible way that's easy to support at various levels.